ellysh/video-game-bots/InGameBots/example.md

 2. Open the Diablo 2 process.
 3. Search a player character object in the process memory.
 4. Calculate an offset of character's life parameter.
 5. Read in a value of life parameter in loop.
-Use a health potion if the value is less than 100.
+Use a healing potion if the value is less than 100.

 First step of the algorithm has been described in the [Process Memory Access](process-memory-access.md) section.
 Second algorithm's step is able to be implemented in two ways.
 We can either to use a hardcoded PID value as we did it before or to calculate PID value of the current active window.
 PID calculation allows us to make the bot application more flexible and to avoid its recompilation before start.